Exposure to carcinogens, mutagens and biological agents

 Cases of cancer are not reportable when they are not linked with work-related exposures to carcinogens or mutagens.
 As with other diseases, cancers are only reportable if the person's current job involves exposure to the relevant hazard.

-All diseases and any acute illness needing medical treatment must be reported when it is attributable to a work-related exposure to a biological agent.
+All diseases must be reported when they are attributable to an occupational exposure to a biological agent.
 The term biological agent is defined in the Control of Substances Hazardous to Health Regulations 2002 (COSHH) and means a micro-organism, cell culture, or human endoparasite which may cause infection, allergy, toxicity or other hazard to human health.
 Work with hazardous biological agents is subject to specific provisions under COSHH.

 - an identifiable event, such as the accidental breakage of a laboratory flask, accidental injury with a contaminated syringe needle or an animal bite